Linuxfabrik/monitoring-plugins/check-plugins/needs-restarting/README.rst

 Checks for processes that started running before they or some component that they use were updated.
 Returns WARN if a full reboot is required or if services might need a restart, and in any other case OK.
 May take more than 10 seconds to execute.

-We recommend to run this check once a day or after a ``yum update`` only.

 Fact Sheet
 ----------